simvue-io/docs/docs/tutorial_advanced/tracking-results.md

     time_elapsed += args.time_interval
 ```

-## Using Firing Alerts to Terminate a Run
-So our new script which we created above will periodically check whether there are any firing alerts for our run, and write the names of any firing alerts to a CSV file.
+So our new script will periodically check whether there are any firing alerts for our run, and record any firing alerts in a CSV file.
 We will want this script to run whenever we are running a MOOSE simulation, and therefore can add it as another process for Simvue to handle.
 In `moose_multiparser.py`, we can add a new process under where we defined our alert:
 ```py
 run.add_process(
     identifier='alert_monitor',